-The Town of Beaumont's primary roadways are Highway 814, known as 50 Street running centrally north and southbound and Township Road 505, known as 50 Avenue running through east and westbound.
-Primary Highway 625 is also located adjacent to the southern corporate limits of the Town running both east and westbound, while Township Road 510 runs East and Westbound on the northern corporate limits.
+The City of Beaumont's primary roadways are Highway 814, known as 50 Street running centrally north and southbound and Township Road 505, known as 50 Avenue running through east and westbound.
+Primary Highway 625 is also located adjacent to the southern corporate limits of the City running both east and westbound, while Township Road 510 runs East and Westbound on the northern corporate limits.
 On the western corporate limits runs Range Road 243 north and southbound, while on the eastern limits of Beaumont is Range Road 241 also running north and southbound.
-Along with these major arteries within Beaumont is a circular road running through a majority of the Town center commonly referred to as the "Ring Road".
+Along with these major arteries within Beaumont is a circular road running through a majority of the City center commonly referred to as the "Ring Road".
 Further out into the residential areas through Beaumont are several roads built, due for or under construction that, once completed, will create another larger ring road around Beaumont.
-The Town has over 70 kilometers of local roads including residential roadways, six (6) school zones, two (2) recreational facilities, and numerous businesses/ Town facilities which are primarily centrally located.
+The City has over 70 kilometers of local roads including residential roadways, seven (7) school zones, two (2) recreational facilities, and numerous businesses/ City facilities which are primarily centrally located.

-Ongoing 2015-2016 annexation discussions between several governing parties may result in the rapid expansion of Beaumont to allow for population growth.
-Land that may become Beaumont includes areas west of Range Road 243, south of Highway 625 and north of Township Road 510 that, if successful, would result in sections of the mentioned roads becoming the Town of Beaumont's to enforce upon and maintain.
+As noted in previous reports, there has been active annexation of areas around Beaumont due to population growth.
+Land that has become Beaumont includes areas west of Range Road 243, south of Highway 625 and north of Township Road 510.
+These areas are now under active control to enforce and maintain.